haskellweekly/haskellweekly/data/newsletter/issue-223.markdown

   > The Semantic Code team shipped a massive improvement to the language support system that powers code navigation.

 - [Come to Virtual ICFP!](https://blog.sigplan.org/2020/08/04/come-to-virtual-icfp/) by Stephanie Weirich
-  > ICFP 2020 is right around the corner (Aug 23-29), and you won’t want to miss it!
+  > ICFP 2020 is right around the corner (Aug 23-29), and you won't want to miss it!

 - ["Four in a Row" in Haskell (Part II)](https://paedubucher.ch/articles/2020-08-05-four-in-a-row-in-haskell-part-ii.html) by Patrick Bucher
   > In this article, I'm going to show how the board logic for the game "Four in a Row" can be implemented in Haskell.